OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

     }
     ```

-1. Next, we need to get all data from the table.
+1. Next, we need to get all the data from the table.
 That lets us look through each row with the script.
 Add the following code inside the `main` function.

     ```typescript
     // Get the H1 worksheet.